wp-plugins/role-scoper/readme.txt

 * BugFix : Nav Menus displayed categories even if no posts readable
 * Compat : Grand Flash Gallery - error when uploading images as a non-Administrator
 * Compat : Simple Fields plugin - non-Administrators could not use custom field file uploader
+* BugFix : When editing is based on category, could not upload files into edit form prior to saving post

 = 1.3.27 - 19 Jan 2011 =